ydahal1/ydahal1/jokes.md

-1. Why did the computer go to the doctor?
-Because it had a virus!
+1. Why did the software developer go broke?
+Because he kept spending all his cache!

-2. Why do programmers prefer dark mode?
-Because the light attracts bugs!
+2. Why did the computer go to the doctor?
+Because it had a virus and needed a byte!

-3. Why was the computer cold?
-It left its Windows open!
+3. Why did the cybersecurity expert always carry a pencil and paper?
+Because he wanted to draw his own firewall!

-4. Why did the software developer go broke?
-Because he lost his domain in a phishing scam!
+4. Why did the software engineer always bring a ladder to work?
+Because he heard the code had a lot of bugs!

 [
-Thu Jan  4 01:10:55 UTC 2024
+Fri Jan  5 01:11:12 UTC 2024
  ]